Bloodvein River First Nation

 - Historically, wild rice (manoomin) was part of the local diet and was used in ceremonial feasts

-- A new nursery to grade 10 school is under construction to be completed in 2021
+- A new nursery to grade 10 school was completed in April 2022

 - Bloodvein River First Nation has a Trappers and Hunters Committee